adnammit/MediumClone/README.md

-# Vue3 Boilerplate
+# Medium Clone

-Here is a starting place for creating a Vue3 App with all that stuff you like, like Vuex, Vuetify, TS and Okta login
+Medium article clone based on [this tutorial](https://www.educative.io/courses/medium-clone-vue3) This is a starting place for creating a Vue3 App with all that stuff you like, like Vuex, Vuetify, TS and Okta login

 ## Quickstart
 ```sh